quii/learn-go-with-tests/mocking.md

 }
 ```

-If you run your tests they should still be passing.
+If you run your tests they should still be passing even though the implementation is wrong.

 Let's use spying again with a new test to check the order of operations is correct.